unjs/listhen/README.md

 ### `selfsigned`

-Options for self-signed certificate (see [selfsigned](https://github.com/jfromaniello/selfsigned))
+Options for self-signed certificate (see [selfsigned](https://github.com/jfromaniello/selfsigned)).

 ### `showURL`

-- Default: `true`
+- Default: `true`(force disabled on test environment)

-Show a CLI message for listening URL
+Show a CLI message for listening URL.

 ### `open`

-- Default: `false`
+- Default: `false` (force disabled on test and production environments)

+Open URL in browser.
+Silently ignores errors.

 ### `clipboard`

-- Default: `true`
+- Default: `true` (force disabled on test and production environments)

-Copy URL to clipboard
+Copy URL to clipboard.
+Silently ignores errors.

+### `isTest`

+- Default: `process.env.NODE_ENV === 'test'`

+Detect if running in a test environment to disable some features.

+### `isProd`

+- Default: `process.env.NODE_ENV === 'production'`

+Detect if running in a production environment to disable some features.

 ## License